Group Counseling and Support Sessions

 Dear Black students,

-and invite you to join Black Mental Health Matters.
+In light of ongoing racial violence and injustice towards Black, African American and African descendant communities, the Baruch Counseling Center invites you to join Black Mental Health Matters.
 These support sessions aim to foster and support the growth, networking, collaboration, success, and well-being of Black Students.
 Past topics have included:

 - Being Black at Baruch

-- Intersecting Identities
+- Intersecting identities

-- BLM Movement and Advocacy
+- BLM movement and advocacy

 - Power and privilege